kube-logging/logging-operator/docs/configuration/crds/v1beta1/loggingroute_types.md

 ### problems ([]string, optional) {#loggingroutestatus-problems}

-Enumerate problems that prohibits this policy to take effect
+Enumerate problems that prohibits this route to take effect and populate the tenants field

+Default: -

+### notices ([]string, optional) {#loggingroutestatus-notices}

+Notices highlights non-blocker issues the user should pay attention to

 Default: -